FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/README.md

 # Usage

 This will basically add -pr to the azure doc links.
-This plugin will onlly run on github issues.
+This plugin will only run when you are on a github issue URL.

 It basically utilizes some regex to find and replace the azure-docs and adds the -pr to the link.